dotnet/docs/docs/architecture/grpc-for-wcf-developers/network-protocols.md

 HTTP/2, released by Internet Engineering Task Force in 2015 was derived from the experimental SPDY protocol which was already being used by Google.
 It was specifically designed to be simpler, faster and more secure than HTTP/1.1.

-[probably a diagram here]

 ## Key features of HTTP/2

 Some of the key features and advantages of HTTP/2 are discussed below.

 ### Binary protocol

-Request/response cycles no longer needs text commands.
+Request/response cycles no longer need text commands.
 This simplifies and speeds up implementation of commands.
 Specifically, parsing data is faster and uses less memory, network latency is reduced with obvious related improvements to speed and there is an overall better utilization of network resources.

 ### Server push